 It’s been a big year for Louisiana-based Waitr, a food delivery startup from Lake Charles.

-In May, Waitr was acquired by acquired by Texas billionaire Tilman Fertitta, owner of the Houston Rockets and president of Landry’s restaurants.
+In May, Waitr was acquired by Texas billionaire Tilman Fertitta, owner of the Houston Rockets and president of Landry’s restaurants.
 He runs Landcadia Holdings, a publicly traded special purpose acquisition company, which combined with Waitr.
 Lancadia Holdings then changed its name to Waitr Holdings, Inc.

 The startup kept rapidly expanding to new cities and increasing its footprint across the country, and then went public on November 16.